1# Definite Samba Guide

 Brazil alone stood for 40% to 45% of all Trans-Atlantic Slave Trade.

-Even after being the last country in the Americas to abolish slavery, illegal slavery, and corruption rolled on for decades.
-West African slaves were the first to arrive in Bahia and influenced strongly the Bahian culture.
+Even after being the last country in the Americas to abolish slavery, illegal slavery and corruption rolled on for decades.

 From 1826 to 1850, 1.662 enslaved Africans disembarked in the United States.

-It’s evident why Brazil has the most African descendant population in the Americas, as well as why it has the second largest Black population in the world, after Nigeria.
+It’s evident why Brazil has the most African descendant population in the Americas, as well as to why it has the second largest Black population on the world, after Nigeria.

-Salvador and the outlying regions of the State of Bahia were the African melting pot of the 18th and 19th Centuries.
-African Cultures encountered in Diaspora, from the Muslim West-African people to Occidental Africans, where some former slaves would become businessmen and organize revolts, such as the Malê uprising in Salvador.
+Salvador and the outlying regions of the State of Bahia were the African melting pot of the 19th Century.
+African Cultures encountered in Diaspora, from the Muslim West-African people to Occidental Africans.

-African slaves brought their spirituality, and in Brazil, they made Candomblé.
-This new religion was based on old roots, the major being: the Yoruba, Bantu, Gêge, and Fon people.
+These African brought their spirituality, and in Brazil, they made Candomblé.
+This new religion was based on old roots, the major being: Yoruba, Bantu, Gêge, and Fon people.

-A rich cultural mix was present, nurturing cultural expressions and rhythms present in Brazil, such as capoeira and Samba de Roda which would define Bahia’s intangible cultural heritage.
+A rich cultural mix was present, nurturing cultural expressions and rhythms present in Brazil, such as capoeira and Samba de Roda.

 Samba de Roda, which could be freely translated as Samba of Circle (of People) is recognized as the first form of Samba.
 Its origins are in the middle 1800s in the region of ‘Recôncavo’.
 It is home to the Historical cities founded within close reach of Salvador.